oldroger/check4FsChange/README.md

 ##Examples
 ###Example1
-Creates a baseline snapshot into a certain baseline:
+Creates a baseline snapshot into and store it to a certain file:

-./create4FsChange snapshot \<absolute-path-to-directory\> \<my-snapshot-direcory-now\>
+	./create4FsChange snapshot <absolute-path-to-directory> <my-snapshot-file-now>

 ###Example2
-Creates a baseline snapshot after you made changes to the directory in example 1:
+Creates a snapshot after you made changes to the directory in example 1:

-./create4FsChange snapshot \<absolute-path-to-directory\> \<my-snapshot-direcory-later\>
+	./create4FsChange snapshot <absolute-path-to-directory> <my-snapshot-file-later>

 ###Example3
-Now, as you have two snaphost, you want to compare them to:
+Now, as you have two snaphots, you might want to compare them to:

-./createFsChange compare \<my-snapshot-direcory-now\> \<my-snapshot-direcory-later\> \<my-diff-file\>
+	./createFsChange compare <my-snapshot-file-now> <my-snapshot-file-later> <my-diff-file>